Rules, policies and behavior

 Cheating

-Cheating may involve giving or receiving unauthorized assistance or using unauthorized materials during a test or assignment; receiving assistance from another student or an adult without acknowledgment of the assistance; copying parts of or an entire assignment; and collaboration with another student, unless authorized to do so by the teacher.
+Cheating may involve giving or receiving unauthorized assistance or using unauthorized materials during a test or assignment; receiving assistance from another student or an adult without acknowledgment of the assistance; using AI-generated content without permission or presenting it as their own work; copying parts of or an entire assignment; and collaboration with another student, unless authorized to do so by the teacher.
 It is subject to a teacher’s discretion whether a student’s work violates the guidelines set forth for the class.
 In addition, use of internet translators as a substitute for a student’s own work in language study is considered academic dishonesty.

 Plagiarism